Log in

 Here's an example of how this works:

-1. The Zap is triggered whenever there is a new record in a specific table.
+1. The Zap triggers whenever there is a new record in a specific table.

 2. The Zap will wait to proceed to the next action step until the Continue button is clicked.

 3. This example table includes two buttons.
 If Button A is clicked, the Zap will perform one set of actions.
-If Button B is clicked, it will run through a different set of actions.
+If Button B is clicked, it will run through different actions.

 Create an approval workflow in the Zap editor using Tables and Paths.